A DevOps life isn’t a piece of cake in AWS. How are you supposed to make sense of EC2 instance types when you’re looking at over 500 different ones?

 Connect your cluster to the platform and let the read-only agent analyze it.
 You’ll get a report to help you identify potential cost savings – you can then optimize your cluster on your own or let the solution do that for you automatically.

 Wondering how it all works?
-Read this: How to reduce your Amazon EKS costs by half in 15 minutes
+Read this: 8 Tips for Amazon EKS Cost Optimization

 FAQ